 Professor Murray has appeared in recitals and lectures at six national conventions of the AGO, which named him International Artist of the Year for 1986.
 In 2003 he was named an honorary fellow of the Royal College of Organists in England, and in 2005 he was awarded the Gustave Stoeckel Award for excellence in teaching from the Yale University School of Music.
 He has made numerous recordings on the AFKA, Gothic, and JAV Labels.

 - Schumann: Study for Pedal Piano, Op.
 56, No. 4 on YouTube

 - Interview by the Yale Daily News on YouTube

 - Murray, Thomas in Grove Music Online (subscription)

 Dr. Nathaniel Adam is a graduate of the Eastman School of Music (BM) and the University of Michigan (MA/PhD, Music Theory).
 He is the Assistant Editor of the Journal of Music Theory at Yale University, and teaches Music Theory and Musicianship classes at Central Connecticut State University and Composition and Music History at the Educational Center for the Arts in New Haven.
+During the summer he is on the faculty of the New York State Summer School of the Arts: School of Choral Studies, where he coordinates the musicianship curriculum, conducts small ensembles, and serves as a piano accompanist.
 An active chorister, collaborative pianist, and composer, his choral and instrumental works have been performed across the country and internationally.